jonataslaw/getx/README.md

 /// swatch: if the shortestSide is smaller than 300
 /// mobile: if the shortestSide is smaller than 600
 /// tablet: if the shortestSide is smaller than 1200
-/// desktop: if the shortestSide is largest than 1200
+/// desktop: if width is largest than 1200
 context.responsiveValue<T>()
 ```